Orange Range: 2005

 The band's next single, "Asterisk", was used as the first opening theme to the anime Bleach and went straight to No. 1 on the charts and was able to stay in the top 20 for 22 weeks.
 Because it was released in late 2005, it was counted as a 2005 album; often album sales for albums released late in the year are counted for next year's charts.
 "Asterisk", however, was counted in both 2005 and 2006.
 The album's chart run ended with over 900,000 sales and was the 11th highest selling album of 2005.

 The band then somewhat slowed down as they had what many fans called a "face change."
 This was because founding member, Kitao Kazuhito, left the band in the middle of 2005.
 At first it was reported by the Japanese media that he left the band due to tendinitis that had increased in severity.
 It was later revealed that he left the band due to "creative differences," it was said that Kazuhito did not like that the band was moving more and more to hip-hop and away from rock.
-As of December 2006, the band had yet to find a replacement member.